 - Crisis Intervention is NOT psychotherapy: it is a specialized and acute emergency mental health intervention that requires specialized training.
 Often CISM is referred to as “emotional First Aid”.

-- FNESS CISM Teams continue to follow up with initial Crisis Intervention with FN Bands, and FN Band Health Authorities, in collaboration with multi–agencies, to facilitate community healing from Crisis Incidents.
+- Initial Crisis Intervention with FN Bands, and FN Band Health Authorities, in collaboration with multi–agencies, to facilitate community healing from Crisis Incidents.

 - The Need for appropriate follow up services and referrals, when necessary, will be supported.